Southwest drought is the most extreme in 1,200 years, study finds

 The double whammy of searing heat and persistent drought in recent years reflects the steady increase in global temperatures brought on by the burning of fossil fuels.
 The authors attribute 19 percent of the severe 2021 drought, and 42 percent of the extended drought since the 21st century began, to human-caused climate change.

-Scientists refer to this combined hot and dry effect as “aridity” — a warm and thirsty atmosphere that can pull moisture from soil and plants, melt snow and intensify heat waves.
+Scientists refer to this combined hot and dry effect as “aridity” — a warm and thirsty atmosphere that can pull moisture from soil and plants, melt snow, and intensify heat waves.

 “All of the climate models agree that when greenhouse gases go into the atmosphere and temperatures rise, that’s going to enhance the ability of the atmosphere to pull water out of ecosystems,” Williams said.

 This “background drying” brought on by a warmer atmosphere can dwarf occasional wet or cool periods.
-For example, the Southwest’s 2021 drought maintained its grip despite robust monsoon rains and record summer precipitation in some areas, in part due to extraordinary heat waves early last summer, and generally above-average temperatures.
+For example, the Southwest’s 2021 drought maintained its grip despite robust monsoon rains and record summer precipitation in some areas, in part because of extraordinary heat waves early last summer, and generally above-average temperatures.

-The study’s tree ring record also provides a sobering view of what is possible in the West.
+The study’s tree-ring record also provides a sobering view of what is possible in the West.
 “The tree rings tell us that there can actually be very, very extreme dryness in the West without the help of climate change at all,” Williams said.
 “Even without climate change, we can have monumentally severe and long-lasting droughts.”

 The study finds that the 21st century has been substantially drier than the previous five decades, with 8.3 percent less precipitation, and nearly 1 degree Celsius (1.8 Fahrenheit) warmer than the period from 1950 to 1999.